Pottsville Area High School: Athletics

-Pottsville Area High School has a longstanding tradition of football dating back to the days of the Pottsville Maroons.
+Pottsville Area High School has a longstanding football tradition dating back to the days of the Pottsville Maroons.
 Historically, Pottsville Area High School's primary football rival is Reading High School.
-The two schools compete annually for a trophy known as "The Rock" (in reality a large chunk of coal).
+The two schools compete annually for a trophy known as "The Rock" (in reality, a large chunk of coal).
 However, the two schools have not competed since the 2015-2016 season.
 Pottsville won the final game in this rivalry series 34-14.
-Pottsville's biggest rivalry for football is now Blue Mountain High School.
+Pottsville's biggest football rivalry is now Blue Mountain High School.

 Much like football, Pottsville's biggest rival for all other sports is Blue Mountain High School, known as the "Clash of 61", as the two schools are separated by less than five miles and are the two largest schools in Schuylkill County.